m-language/m/README.md

 ==========

-The compiler for [the M programming language](https://m-language.github.io/), a minimal lisp which compiles to the JVM, JS, and Native.
+The compiler for [the M programming language](https://m-language.github.io/), a minimal Lisp which compiles to the JVM, JS, and Native.

 Building
 --------